Quank-hpc/Quank-hpc.github.io/index.md

 # My Projects

-This header shows info about projects I am developing during career.
+This header shows info about projects which I am/was developing during long-term career.
 <br/>
 Self-supporting project may also be metioned at here.